Scarlett2333/autofuse/README.md

 # autofuse
-The sample code for the paper: "Towards Explicitly Learning Multi-Level Representations for Cold-start Advertisement"
+This repository is the sample code for the paper
+> Towards Explicitly Learning Multi-Level Representations for Cold-start Advertisement